Philadelphia Art Tour

 Philadelphia Museum of Art

-Once at The Philadelphia Museum of Art, we will tour A Nation of Artists which unites collections from the Philadelphia Museum of Art, the Pennsylvania Academy of the Fine Arts, and the Middleton Family Collection in a landmark exhibition of over 1000 works spanning over 150 years.
+Once at The Philadelphia Museum of Art, we will follow a guided tour of A Nation of Artists which unites collections from the Philadelphia Museum of Art, the Pennsylvania Academy of the Fine Arts, and the Middleton Family Collection in a landmark exhibition of over 1000 works spanning over 150 years.
 The exhibition highlights Indigenous, African American, and other historically underrepresented artists who shaped the nation’s visual culture.

 Stir Restaurant